rogerdahl/ws2812b-neopixel-emulator/README.md

 * Watch the blinkies on screen.
 Then exit by closing the window or hitting Ctrl-C in the shell.

-* Tweak rgb_sketch.cpp to make your own patterns.
+* Tweak arduino_sketch.cpp to make your own patterns.

 * Debug with a regular debugger or use `printf()` statements (the output appears in the shell).

-* When done, copy paste the rgb_sketch.cpp code into the Arduino IDE and write it to your device.
+* When done, copy paste the arduino_sketch.cpp code into the Arduino IDE and write it to your device.